fkie-cad/RoAMer/README.md

 ## Setup
 ### Requirements and Pre-Setup
 To run RoAMer you need to have a VirtualBox environment with a Windows VM to unpack the malware on.
-If we talk about VM in this howto, the windows machine is meant, if we talk about host system, your Linux/* system that is running the VirtualBox environment is meant.
+If we talk about VM in this howto, the windows machine is meant.
+If we talk about host system, your Linux/* system that is running the VirtualBox environment is meant.

 #### Virtual machine for upacking process
 * Hardened VM: [example howto](https://byte-atlas.blogspot.com/2017/02/hardening-vbox-win7x64.html)